JAAR91/JAAR91/README.md

 # About me

-I'm a full-stack software developer.
-I love to code, learn new things, and new technologies.
-I can use HTML, SCSS, ruby, ruby on rails, javascript, C#, and unreal script.
-I love to play the drums, the guitar, and cooking.
-But one of the things I like the most is playing video games, which is one of the reasons I learned Unreal Script because I created my own modified server with new gaming modes for a game called Killing Floor.

-# I'm currently

-Im learning Javascript on the Microverse program.
+Hello there, I am a full-stack software developer that loves to code.
+I am currently looking for a job that brings new challenges and lets me grow as a developer.
+I want to become a top-of-the-line software developer.

+I enjoyed building websites and finding solutions for new problems.
+I can work on teams but prefer to work remotely.

+I just finished a 12-month program called Microverse, where I worked on projects with people from all around the world.
+Building websites with excellent UI using:
+- HTML
+- CSS
+- RUBY
+- RUBY ON RAILS
+- JAVASCRIPT
+- REACT AND REDUX

+I also know about using unit tests like Rspec for rails and jest for javascript.

+A bit about me, I love music.
+I play the guitar and the drums.
+I love cats, but for now, I have three dogs that I love too.

 [![JAAR's GitHub stats](https://github-readme-stats.vercel.app/api?username=jaar91&show_icons=true&count_private=true&theme=gotham&card_width=500)](https://github.com/anuraghazra/github-readme-stats)